ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/load-balancer.md

   header: <header name>
 ```

-$productName$ allows header based session affinity if the given header is present on incoming requests.
+Emissary allows header based session affinity if the given header is present on incoming requests.

 Example: